We're all ears!

-Is the competition only open to residents of the UK?
+Is the competition only open to residents of the UK and Ireland?

 Entrants for the unpublished prize have to reside in the UK or Ireland.
-Entrants for the published prize do not have to reside in the UK.
+Entrants for the published prize do not have to reside in the UK or Ireland.
 The competition is open to female authors, writing in the English language, of any nationality over the age of 18 on the closing date.
-For the published category, the novel must be published in the UK.
-The graphic novel can be published elsewhere if it is in the English language and available for sale in the UK, whether through a bookshop or an online book retailer.
+For the published category, the novel must be published in the UK or Ireland.

 Does the publishing deal include representation from an agent, to help navigate legal implications?